knegusen/generator-wallaby-webpack-react/README.md

 ### Testing

-You can test both using npm (karma) and wallabyJS.
+You can test both using npm (jest) and wallabyJS.

 #### Using node